-≡Ancient Chen Tai Chi≡ is a system of ancient martial science and philosophy, passed down generations to generations by lineage predecessors of the ancient world.
-The knowledge and training methods are extracted from the most direct sources of non-commercialized Tai Chi Chuan from Henan and Beijing, China.
-The profound history of Traditional Chen Tai Chi Chuan has roots in Henan Province, China.
+≡Ancient Chen Tai Chi≡ is a system of ancient martial science and principal, passed down generations to generations by lineage predecessors of Imperial China.
+The methods are extracted from the most direct sources of non-commercialized Tai Chi Chuan from Henan and Beijing, China- restructured and backed by factual research.
+The profound history of medieval Chen Tai Chi Chuan has roots in Henan Province, China.
 As with many martial systems of the past, the modern perspective of the art has shifted dramatically from its original context and application.
 Chen Wangting (9th Generation) was a Ming Dynasty general that founded Chen Style Tai Chi in the 16th Century.
 During the Ming Dynasty, Chen Wangting served as Commander of the Wen County garrison and protected royal merchants in Henan and Shandong.
 The historic Taijiquan branching from Chen Wangting was in fact, quite active in the world of armed escort services, even in the lifetime of 17th Generation Chen Fake.
 In the 17th century, Chen Changxing (14th Generation) synthesized Chen Wangting's open fist training corpus into two routines that came to be known as Old Frame or Lao Jia.
 Those two routines are named individually as the First Form (Yilu) and the Second Form (Erlu), also known as Cannonfist.
-The original martial Chen Taijiquan Old Frame methods - contain much more obvious rotations and dynamic body skill, than the now commercialized "Old Frame Chen Taijiquan".
+The original feudal Chen Taijiquan Old Frame methods - contain much more obvious rotations and dynamic body skill, than the now commercialized "Old Frame Chen Taijiquan".
 The system once utilized the more efficient use of modern weapons integrated with empty hand skill, complimenting the essential nature of armed bodyguards in the Chen Clans.
 Chen Changxing in the 18th century instructed Yang Luchan, who went on to popularize the art inside the Forbidden City, Beijing.
-The art eventually transitioned in nobility, into the gentle exercise Taijiquan we now know today.
+The art eventually transitioned through nobility and the PEKING OPERA (1900) tradition, into the gentle exercise Taijiquan we now know today.